It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 The Bluebottle or blowfly is a large buzzing fly.
 It has a shiny, metallic blue body but can often look black, it can be anywhere between 6-12mm long.

-One Bluebottle can lay up to 600 eggs, which hatch in under 48 hours and produce maggots, these maggots become fully developed in a week.
-Maggots burrow into rotten food and meat then they pupate for about ten days before emerging as adult flies to start the cycle all over again.
+One Bluebottle can lay up to 600 eggs, which hatch in under 48 hours and produce maggots.
+These maggots become fully developed in a week.
+Maggots burrow into rotten food and meat and then pupate for about ten days before emerging as adult flies to start the cycle.

 Bluebottles carry bacteria on their legs, feet, and bodies.
 To read more about the life cycle of a fly, read this post.